Ophelia Project: The originality of the Ophelia Project

 The principal entrance was characterized by a vehicle ramp and two separate flights of steps at the sides of the tunnel, which allowed to get to the upper square.
 Here there was the Amministrazione (the Administration building), which included the administrative and medical management of the wards, and men's and women's visitors' rooms.
 Moreover, the square was delimited by the Accettazione Donne (female admission, east) and Accettazione Uomini (male admission, west) pavilions.

-The kitchen building (photo by Martina Ciaglia, 2016).